-If there are very tiny blossom initials that develop, but are aborted (fall off) before they actually blossom, then your plants are suffering from blossom drop.
-Blossom drop is a common tomato growing problem that can be extremely frustrating to the home gardener.
-Otherwise healthy looking tomato plants set flower blossoms, only to have them dry up and fall off the plant before a fruit is formed.
+Blossom drop is a common tomato and pepper growing problem that can be extremely frustrating to the home gardener.
+Otherwise healthy looking tomato and pepper plants set flower blossoms, only to have them dry up and fall off the plant before a fruit is formed.

 Blossom drop can be attributed to several causes, most often related to either temperature and / or stress.